 At AlignICP, we believe ICPs shouldn't just describe who might buy—they should predict who will buy, expand, and renew to maximize customer lifetime value (LTV).
 That requires moving beyond using simple ICP attributes, such as win rates and intuition, to discover ICPs toward a data-driven system that unites marketing, sales, and customer success around a shared data-driven definition of "ideal."
 That's a holistic bow-tie funnel-minded approach to powering your GTM strategy and execution.

-This guide is your blueprint for building ICPs that maximize company growth rates.
+This framework for your ideal customer profiles (ICPs) is intended to provide a step-by-step explanation of how to discover and operationalize ICPs that maximize company growth rates.
 It's not about adding more data to dashboards; it's about turning insight into action and creating ICPs that unify go-to-market execution around accounts that deliver the most value.

 The results surprised us; each team clustered their answers within specific industry verticals.
 Here’s what emerged: